giridhar1103/RealTime_OrderBook_Data_Pipeline/README.md

 ### Visualization:
 We will be visualizing the data that is being fed into our cassandra database in real time using a tableau dashboard.

-First we create a simple sheet with one chart visualizing the different parameters of btc's openbook data and we repeat the same for the other two crypto currencies.
+First, we create a simple sheet with one chart visualizing the different parameters of BTC’s order book data, and we repeat the same for the other two cryptocurrencies.

 ![exmp](images/ExampleBtc.JPG)